SHCY 2017 CONFERENCE

 The Program Committee is thrilled to announce that Dr. Nara Milanich, Associate Professor of History at Barnard College, Columbia University will deliver the Keynote Address.
 Dr. Milanich’s talk is entitled Innocents Abroad: Borders, Citizenship and What Children’s Historians Can Tell Us about the World Today.

-Dr. Milanich is scholar of modern Latin America whose interests include the comparative histories of family, gender, childhood, reproduction, law, and social inequality.
+Dr. Milanich is a scholar of modern Latin America whose interests include the comparative histories of family, gender, childhood, reproduction, law, and social inequality.

 Her book, Children of Fate: Childhood, Class, and the State in Chile, 1850-1930 (Duke University Press, 2009), was awarded the SHCY Grace Abbott Book Award in 2009.